donoh5/TDbank-Auto-Ledger/README.md

 ### How To Use

 1. Download all .csv files on your "TD Easyweb"
-2. Download Main.py
+2. Download Main.py and MONEY.xlsx
-3. Make an folder and put Main.py in it
+3. Make an folder and put Main.py and MONEY.xlsx in it
 4. Make an folder into the folder which contains Main.py and rename the inside folder as "CSV"
 5. Move all .csv files into "CSV" folder
 6. Run the code